Hopemen/lowermedia-sticky-js-menus/README.md

 Some theme styles or template styles may have overwritten the default styles, the site owner may have to tweak their own css to for ideal display.

-== CHANGELOG ==
+== Changelog ==

-2.0.3 - Add improvements for Isabella and Spacious theme
-	  - Documentation

-2.0.2 - Add ability to target default menu
-	  - Fix 'jumping around of menu in rare cases'
-	  - Syntax correction

-2.0.1 - Bushwik theme support
-	  - TwentyTwelve as base theme
-	  - Documentation
-	  - Name Correction
-	  - Attitude theme support
-	  - Destro Theme support
-	  - Sixteen theme support
-	  - Expound theme support
-	  - LowerMedia One Page theme support
-	  - Neuro theme support
+= 1.0 =
+*Plugin Launched

+= 2.0 =
-2.0.0 - Moving all js into two files instead of having individual files for specific themes
-	  - Optimize and shorten code
+*Moving all js into two files instead of having individual files for specific themes *Optimize and shorten code
-	  - Increase number of themes tested with and supporting out of the box
+*Increase number of themes tested with and supporting out of the box

-1.0.1 -

-1.0.0 - Plugin Launched
+= 2.0.1 =
+*Fix jumpiness issue
 *Add to list of supported browsers
 *Optimization
+*Bushwik theme support
+*TwentyTwelve as base theme
+*Documentation
+*Name Correction
+*Attitude theme support
+*Destro Theme support
+*Sixteen theme support
+*Expound theme support
+*LowerMedia One Page theme support
+*Neuro theme support

+= 2.0.2 =
+*Add ability to target default menu
+*Fix 'jumping around of menu in rare cases'
+*Syntax correction

+= 2.0.3 =
+*Add improvements for Isabella and Spacious theme *Documentation

+= 3.0.0 =
+*WILL NOW SUPPORT ALL THEMES WITH MINOR SETTINGS CONFIGURATION *SECURITY UPDATE: Block direct access to php file *FEATURE: Admin options area
+*FEATURE: Now works without setting primary menu *FEATURE: Option to set target div or nav (by class or id) to designate sticky.js target *FEATURE: Option to disable stickyness at certain body width (hide on mobile) *FEATURE: Option to target additional html tag (div, nav, header, etc) by class or id

+== Upgrade Notice ==

+Coming when needed

+== Screenshots ==

+Coming when needed